mapbox/mapbox-gl-native/platform/ios/DEVELOPING.md

 ## Access tokens

 The included applications use Mapbox vector tiles, which require a Mapbox account and API access token.
 Obtain an access token on the [Mapbox account page](https://www.mapbox.com/studio/account/tokens/).

-You will be prompted for this access token the first time you launch the demo or benchmarking application.
-In the iOS Simulator, you can paste your access token by pressing Command-V, holding down the left mouse button in the text field, and pressing the Paste button that appears.
+Before running the demo ("`iosapp`") or benchmarking ("`bench`") applications, first create a new text file called `.mapbox` or `mapbox` in your home directory containing your access token.
+The access token will then be automatically inserted into the application's Info.plist at runtime.

 ## Using iosapp